 Answer: The Carolinas

-Venus Flytraps are curious carnivorous little plants that have fascinated generations of American children with their fly-eating ways, snapping jaws, and exotic looks.
-Surely many of them must have believed they came from a far off and exotic jungle filled with man-eating plants and other curiosities.
+Venus flytraps are curious carnivorous little plants that have fascinated generations of American children with their fly-eating ways, snapping jaws, and exotic looks.
+Surely many of them must have believed that they came from a far off and exotic jungle filled with man-eating plants and other curiosities.